vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

 I have a number of personal projects that I would like to see steady progress on.
 Some of the personal projects are things I'm doing on my own; some are collaborative.
-Most have a "make the world a bettere place" flavor, though I don't know if they would be considered philanthropic or effective altriuist in a typical sense.
+Most have a "make the world a better place" flavor, though I don't know if they would be considered philanthropic or effective altruist in a typical sense.
 Some are more around bookkeeping, but the bookkeeping may be made more important because of the other projects I'm working on.
-For instance, I've been spending a lot of time on financial bookkeeping, and one reason for that is that my significant expenditure on contract work means I need to think more about my finances than somebody else with my income level might.
+For instance, I've been spending a lot of time on [financial bookkeeping](https://finances.vipulnaik.com/), and one reason for that is that my significant expenditure on contract work means I need to think more about my finances than somebody else with my income level might.

 Dealing with my day job as well as personal projects is a challenge.
 My lips are somewhat sealed when it comes to the